pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "FeedsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class FeedsDataItem extends DataRecordsPublisherSubscriptionDataItem<Feed> {
+export class FeedsDataItem extends RecordsPublisherSubscriptionDataItem<Feed> {
     // (undocumented)
     getFeed(feedId: FeedId): Feed | undefined;
     // (undocumented)